A Grammar of Model Analysis: Grama

 This chapter is about a grammar of model analysis.
 Just like English grammar provides us with rules about the language, a grammar of model analysis gives rules about how objects fit together; specifically, models, data, and the verbs that relate them.
 This ruleset is designed to facilitate model analysis under uncertainty.

-These rules are implemented in the Python package py-grama.
-Using the py-grama package, you will be able to reproduce all of the case studies in this text.
+package, you will be able to reproduce all of the case studies in this text.
 This means you can immediately take the code in this book and start applying it to your own studies!
-The py-grama package is free and open source software, hosted on GitHub at this URL: https://github.com/zdelrosario/py_grama.
+The py-grama

 Learning Objectives In this chapter, you will learn:

-• how to install the py-grama Python package,
+how to install the

-• key concepts used in py-grama, and
+Python package,key concepts used in

-• the basics of using py-grama to do model analysis under uncertainty, via a quick case study.
+to do model analysis under uncertainty, via a quick case study.

-The best way to use this book is to follow the Quick Start instructions below to install py-grama and get familiar with the software.
+The best way to use this book is to follow the Quick Start instructions below to install py-grama

 4.1.
-Quick Start with py-grama#
+Quick Start with py-grama

-This Quick Start guide will take you through installing py-grama, loading in a simple model, and analyzing the model with some exploratory analysis tools.
-The purpose of this Quick Start is not to solve a scientific problem, but rather to introduce the py-grama toolkit with a very simple model.
+, loading in a simple model, and analyzing the model with some exploratory analysis tools.
+The purpose of this Quick Start is not to solve a scientific problem, but rather to introduce the py-grama

 4.1.1.
 Install#

-Follow these instructions to install Python and the py-grama package.
+Follow these instructions to install Python and the py-grama

 4.1.1.1.
 Install Anaconda Python.#